“He can belt out a soul-felt growl as effectively as a heart-touching melody. The guitar playing is clean and refined.”

 In 2006, Matsuoka released his album Totally Rad, and took his alterna-pop to a new level.
 He uses influences from his love of music like 60's soul, dub reggae, rock-a-billy, and folk blues as stylistic touches to make his own brand of indie pop.
 Matsuoka brings together his skill and experience performing and recording with different bands by producing and playing all of the instruments on the album (with exception of guest percussion by former Alfred Howard and the K23 Orchestra percussionist Aaron Irwin and human beatbox on one song by longtime collaborator JNav).

-Matsuoka is set to release his newest batch of songs Handmade.
-On this album he worked with producer/ recording engineer Glenn Suravech.
-They set out to make an album that retained the intimate and raw nature of Raw Acoustic Stylee but bringing out higher production quality.
+In 2014, Terry worked with producer/ recording engineer Glenn Suravech to complete Handmade .
+They set out to make an album that retained the intimate and raw nature of Raw Acoustic Stylee while bringing out higher production quality.
 Matsuoka brought on female vocals from singer-songwriters Joannie Mendenhall and Catherine Nguyen as well as cello playing from Jan Elie.
 Matsuoka also had his bandmates play on the album.
 Rodney Jones played drum tracks and some bass playing from longtime Lindsey Yung collaborator Chad Tuthill.
 Matsuoka thinks that this album represents his best songwriting to date.